-They are also invaluable for detecting excess humidity levels in basements where mold can breed undetected.
-Another common place they can be mounted is outside in a garage or a greenhouse or even attached to the side of your home.
+They are also invaluable for detecting excess humidity levels in basements.
+Where mold can breed undetected.
+Another common place they can be mounted, is outside in a garage, greenhouse or even to the side of your home.

 The ThermoPro TP60 and TP65 are quite similar in design to one another and carry many of the same features.
 They both have a large, easy to read digital screen and a range of up to 200 feet.

 The exact distance that the transmitter can make connection with the receiver will actually vary.
 From home to home and will ultimately be determined by, any interferences that might impede signal.
 These can include stone walls or sold fences, bushes and trees or other structures.

 Both the TP60 and the TP65 carry an indoor temperature range of -4 to 158 degrees Fahrenheit or -20 to 70 degrees Celsius.
 The outdoor temperature range runs from -58 to 158 degrees Fahrenheit or -50 to 70 degrees Celsius.

 The hydrometer or humidity range extends from 10 to 99 percent.
 They each also have all time/ 24 hour readings of both high and low temperatures.
 As well as, humidity levels for those who wish to chart their results.

 But despite all of their similarities there are a few differences that you should make note of.
 For example, both the TP60 and TP65 have temperature arrows.
 These notify you if the temperature around the remote sensor is getting colder or warmer.
 But only the TP65 comes with a humidity arrow, that informs you of any changes in moisture.

 The ThermoPro TP65 has all of its settings conveniently located on the front of the receiver.
 While the control settings for the TP 60 are on the back of the unit.
 If the TP60 receiver is mounted on a wall.
 This design forces you to have to take the receiver down in order to change the settings.
 They each also have a pop out stand, so they can stand up on any flat surface.